 The International Agency for Cancer Research under the World Health Organization classified the use of talc products in the genital area as “possibly carcinogenic to humans” in 2006.

 Talcum powders and its connection to ovarian cancer development has been the subject of many medical studies resulting in mixed conclusions.

 Further research is still being conducted to establish a more direct link.

-If you or a loved one has developed ovarian cancer, potentially caused by prolonged use of talcum powder you may have a case and be entitled to compensation.
+If you or a loved one has developed one of the qualifying cancers below due to the use of talcum powder in the pelvic area, you may have a case and be entitled to compensation: